devtech8/BooginHead/README.md

 * The identity that your IIS application pool uses must have read/write/list/create privileges on App_Data\cyo and all of its sub-directories.
+* You need to run the SQL commands below to set up the custom scheduled jobs

 Run the following commands against the SQL database.
 This will schedule the daily job that cleans up the old CYO upload and proof files.
-The job will run hourly (every 3600 seconds) and will delete files from App_Data/cyo/proofs and App_Data/cyo/uploads that are more than 24 hours old.
+The job will run hourly (every 3600 seconds) and will delete files from App_Data/cyo/proofs and App_Data/cyo/uploads that are more than 72 hours old.

-The second job sends CYO order files to PRIDE every hour.
+The second job sends CYO order files to PRIDE every 20 minutes.
 We want that run as a scheduled job, so it can re-send any files that might have failed.

 ```sql